Six Months Earlier

 “I am correct to assume you don’t have a boyfriend?”
 He asked.

-“No, no. I don’t,” I said bashfully as I looked down at my hands.
-Was it written all over my face?
-My body language?
+“No, no. I don’t,” she said bashfully as she looked down at her hands.
+Was it written all over her face?
+Her body language?

 “So what made you take on a job like this, where you’re assured not to have the time for a healthy dating life?”
 He asked, cocking his eyebrow.

-“I’m not a prisoner here, Mr. Malik,” I snapped.
+“I’m not a prisoner here, Mr. Malik,” she snapped.

-“If you must know, I am just not at the place in my life where I need a man to keep me happy,” I told him, unable to look back into his eyes.
+“If you must know, I am just not at the place in my life.
+I don’t need a man to keep me happy,” she told him, unable to look back into his eyes.

 “Alright.
 Well, Mr. Malik, why is it that you do not have a girlfriend or a wife to share your life with?”
-I retorted, trying purposely to be as audacious as he had been.
-He smirked bashfully at me, setting his wine glass down.
+Katherine retorted, trying purposely to be as audacious as he had been.
+He smirked bashfully at her, setting his wine glass down.

 “Is it because you’re gay?”
-I questioned, realizing too late that I took it too far.
-His eyes shot up to mine, smoldering – staring straight into my soul.
+She questioned, realizing too late that she took it too far.
+His eyes shot up to hers, smoldering – staring straight into her soul.

-“I’m sorry,” I gasped, bringing my hand up to my lips.
+“I’m sorry,” she gasped, bringing her hand up to her lips.

 “Is that what you think?”
 He asked evenly.

 “No, Katherine.
-I am not gay,” he said coolly, using my first name once again.
+I am not gay,” he said coolly, using her first name once again.

-“Your mood is very erratic,” I pointed out, looking into his eyes.
-The wine was causing me to speak my thoughts out loud, freely.
+“Your mood is very erratic,” she pointed out, looking into his eyes.
+The wine was causing her to speak her thoughts out loud, freely.

 “And this is why you think I’m gay?”
-He smirked at me.
+He smirked at her.

 “No. I was just making a point.
 You’re mood changes so quickly.
-One second I’m Miss Mason and then next you’re calling me by my first name,” I explained.
+One second I’m Miss Mason and then next you’re calling me by my first name,” she explained.

 “I suppose it is a bit… irregular,” he agreed.

-“I don’t know what to think when I am around you,” I admitted, drinking up the last of my wine.
-I didn’t know how to feel either.
+“I don’t know what to think when I am around you,” she admitted, drinking up the last of her wine.
+She didn’t know how to feel either.

 “I guess it’s just a quirk of my haphazard character,” he told her.

 “Like right now, you’re making jokes.
-No doubt a minute from now I’ll get a cool stare-down from you,” I pointed out, setting my empty wine glass down on the countertop.
-His eyes narrowed, showering me with said stare-down prematurely.
+No doubt a minute from now I’ll get a cool stare-down from you,” she pointed out, setting her empty wine glass down on the countertop.
+His eyes narrowed, showering her with said stare-down prematurely.

 “See.
-There it is,” I giggled, and a smile tugged up his lips.
+There it is,” she giggled, and a smile tugged up his lips.

-“I suppose you will just have to walk on egg-shells around me until you’ve figured out the depths of my character, Miss Mason,” he told me, and I couldn’t tell if he was joking or completely serious, despite the smirk on his face.
+“I suppose you will just have to walk on egg-shells around me until you’ve figured out the depths of my character, Miss Mason,” he told her, and she couldn’t tell if he was joking or completely serious, despite the smirk on his face.

-“Well now, that goes against the make-yourself-at-home spiel you preached to me when I started this job,” I retorted, with a smile, and he laughed out loud.
-My blood tingled inside my veins at the sound.
+“Well now, that goes against the make-yourself-at-home spiel you preached to me when I started this job,” she retorted with a smile, and he laughed out loud.
+Her blood tingled inside her veins at the sound.

-“Haphazard character,” he said, pointing back at himself, and I couldn’t help but giggle again.
+“Haphazard character,” he said of himself, and she couldn’t help but giggle again.

-Zayn’s smile faded, yet he still watched me, his eyes wider than usual, filled with wonder and, I swear, longing.
-It sent a lightning strike through my whole body.
-Did Zayn Malik really just look at me like that?
+Zayn’s smile faded, yet he still watched her, his eyes wider than usual, filled with wonder and, she could swear, longing.
+It sent a lightning strike through her whole body.
+Did Zayn Malik really just look at her like that?

-The clearing of his throat snapped me out of my head, and seconds later he was pulling himself to his feet.
+The clearing of his throat snapped her out of her head, and seconds later he was pulling himself to his feet.

 “Would you like some more wine, Miss Mason?”
 He asked, his voice cool and professional once again.

-“Please,” I said, looking down at my empty plate timidly.
+“Please,” she said, looking down at her empty plate timidly.

-I didn’t know whether or not he would scold me if I were to get up and clear the dishes.
-It was my job after all.
-I decided I might as well just do it and get it over with.
-I loaded my hands with both our dishes and brought them over to the opposite kitchen counter from where Zayn was filling our glasses.
-He looked over at me tentatively, but didn’t say a thing as I began scrapping what was left on the plates into the garbage can.
-I rinsed the dishes quickly and placed them into the dishwasher.
+She didn’t know whether or not he would scold her if she were to get up and clear the dishes.
+It was her job after all.
+She decided she might as well just do it and get it over with.
+She loaded her hands with both their dishes and brought them over to the opposite kitchen counter from where Zayn was filling their glasses.
+He looked over at her tentatively, but didn’t say a thing as she began scrapping what was left on the plates into the garbage can.
+She rinsed the dishes quickly and placed them into the dishwasher.

-“Here you go, Miss Mason,” he told me, offering me the glass.
+“Here you go, Miss Mason,” he told her, offering her the glass.

-“Thank you,” I said, taking a sip immediately as I pressed my backside against the kitchen counter.
-Zayn did the same against the adjacent counter, looking over at me.
+“Thank you,” she said, taking a sip immediately as she pressed her backside against the kitchen counter.
+Zayn did the same against the adjacent counter, looking over at her.

-“I’m not used to this, Miss Mason,” he told me cryptically.
+“I’m not used to this, Miss Mason,” he told her cryptically.

 “What?”
-I asked, knitting my eyebrows in question as I took another sip of my wine.
+She asked, knitting her eyebrows in question as she took another sip of her wine.

-“Being attracted to someone who I employ,” he said bluntly, and I nearly spit out my mouthful.
-Trying to keep myself from ejecting the liquid, I quickly took it down my throat, choking on it.
+“Being attracted to someone who I employ,” he said bluntly, and she nearly spit out her mouthful.
+Trying to keep herself from ejecting the liquid, she quickly took it down her throat, choking on it.

 “Are you alright, Katherine?”
-He asked, stepping toward me, placing his hand softly on my back.
+He asked, stepping toward her, placing his hand softly on her back.

-“I’m… I’m fine,” I coughed, trying to regain my composure.
-My eyes looked up into his watchful ones as I thought about his confession.
-My cheeks flushed immediately.
+“I’m… I’m fine,” she coughed, trying to regain her composure.
+Her eyes looked up into his watchful ones as she thought about his confession.
+Her cheeks flushed immediately.

 “Is it so surprising, that I’m attracted to you?”
-He asked, still speaking freely as if he had no filter, as if he wasn’t my boss.
+He asked, still speaking freely as if he had no filter, as if he wasn’t her boss.

 “I uh… yes.
-Yes, it really is,” I told him, nodding my head in disbelief.
+Yes, it really is,” she told him, nodding her head in disbelief.

-“And now I’m not sure of what to do,” he said lowly, his amorous stare focused solely on me.
+“And now I’m not sure of what to do,” he said lowly, his amorous stare focused solely on her.

 “You’re not sure of what to do?”
-I choked out, looking up at him timidly.
+She choked out, looking up at him timidly.

 “I’ve never had such conflicting thoughts, Miss Mason.
 I am a man who gets what he wants,” he said as his voice grew with desire.
-My breathing hitched with his words.
+Her breathing hitched with his words.

-“You don’t seem like a man who usually blurs such lines,” I managed to say.
+“You don’t seem like a man who usually blurs such lines,” she managed to say.

 “You can see my dilemma,” he said smoothly.

-What the hell was I supposed to say?
+What the hell was she supposed to say?
 Fuck me now?
-I mean, Jesus Christ, he was my boss.
-What the hell were we going to say to each other in the morning?
+He was her boss, for Christ’s sake.
+What the hell were they going to say to each other in the morning?
 Oh, sir.
 Allow me to make the bed you just fucked me in.
-I mean, what the hell?
+Seriously, though.

 “Surely you have enough self-control to push back your… urges?”
-I questioned, glancing timidly up into his prying eyes.
+Katherine questioned, glancing timidly up into his prying eyes.

-He took a step back from me, looking at me with the most confusing look on his face.
-Did I offend him?
-A part of me wanted to tell him just how easily one look from him turned me on.
+He took a step back from her, looking at her with the most confusing look on his face.
+Did she offend him?
+A part of her wanted to tell him just how easily one look from him turned her on.
 The thought of bruising this powerful man’s ego was almost unbearable.

 Zayn tipped his head back, gulping down the remainder of his wine before setting it on to the countertop.

-“I think I’ll go to bed,” he said matter-of-factly, and I was certain I had offended him by not offering myself up to him on a silver platter like he was used to.
+“I think I’ll go to bed,” he said matter-of-factly, and she was certain she did offend him by not offering herself up to him on a silver platter like he was used to.

-I’m sure there was a long list of woman who would happily jump into bed with this man – who have happily jumped into bed with this man, and I was willingly giving up the opportunity.
-That either made me really smart or a complete idiot.
-And honestly, I knew it was the latter, without a doubt.
+I’m sure there was a long list of woman who would happily jump into bed with this man – who have happily jumped into bed with this man, and she was willingly giving up the opportunity.
+That either made her really smart or a complete idiot.
+And honestly, she knew it was the latter, without a doubt.

 “Goodnight, Miss Mason,” he said quickly before he turned toward the hallway.

-“Goodnight, Zayn,” I said quietly, watching him leave, using his first name on purpose
+“Goodnight, Zayn,” she said quietly, watching him leave, using his first name on purpose.